vudala/p4nips/README.md

 We are going to send some packets through P4NIPS and see if they flow correctly.

 All of the commands will be issued through tmux sessions for organization.
+If you are new to tmux, I encourage you to read [this cheatsheet](https://tmuxcheatsheet.com/)  for help

 ## Start the switch
 Start the switch: